 SWIFT IS HEAVEN'S VENGEANCE

 Also Fugen is supposed to be advanced thermal reactors using both uranium and plutonium as fuel.
 In 1995, however, the government gave up the plan to develop such reactors in the face of stiff opposition.
-The reactor, which entered service in March 1979, cost 68.5 billion yen to build, but may cost three times that amount to dismantle it, or 200 billion yen (US$1.5 billion).
-From the Buddhist viewpoint, naming the reactors 'Fugen' and 'Monju' was blasphemy against the Bodhisattva.
+The reactor, which entered service in March 1979, cost 68.5 billion yen to build, but may cost three times that amount to dismantle, or 200 billion yen (US$1.5 billion).
+From the Buddhist viewpoint, naming the reactors Fugen and Monju was blasphemy against the two Bodhisattva.
 Swift is heaven's vengeance.

 Fugen Bosatsu, 12 century, Sanjusan Gendo in Kyoto